The Demand for Medical Coders Is on the Rise. Here’s How to Land a Gig

 Plus, any extra experience and schooling in the beginning can give your resume a boost when applying for those competitive entry-level jobs.

-“It’s a very difficult profession to be in without some good educational background and experience,” Myrick says.
+“It’s a very difficult profession to be in without some good educational background and experience,” said Melissa Myrick, director of health information management at BayCare Health Systems in Clearwater, Florida.
 “We turn away coders quite often based on not having enough education and background for our positions.”

-Now that you have your degree and credentials, it’s time to start applying for jobs.
-Sabree tells her students to look for medical coding jobs such as “coding apprenticeships,” “coding level one” and “coding trainee.”
+Once you have your degree and credentials, it’s time to start applying for jobs.
+Sabree tells her students to look for positions such as “coding apprenticeships,” “coding level one” and “coding trainee.”

 “Those are the coding positions that are geared toward people without having the experience, and then the facility typically guides you from there,” she says.
-Depending on the medical facility, exams may be given to figure out which types of coding are best for the new coder.
+Some medical facilities give exams to figure out which types of coding are best for the new coder.

-X-rays, electrocardiograms or emergency room coding are some of the focuses entry-level coders can expect.
-Myrick says coders will need to start there before moving up to coding for specialties.
+X-rays, electrocardiograms and emergency room coding are typical entry-level coding gigs.
+Myrick says most coders will need to start there before moving to more complex specialties.

-In recent years, the option to work from home instead of at hospitals or clinics has become more available.
+In recent years, the option to work from home has become more available.
 Sabree says some places are hiring people to work remotely right away, while others require coders to meet productivity goals before giving them that option.

-And who is best suited for this line of work?
-Lifelong learners who are interested in the field of medicine, according to Sabree.
+Who is best suited for this line of work?
+Lifelong learners who are interested in medicine.